 Rugged strips of Welsh slate complete the rear extension to this remodeled Victorian town house for a fashion stylist, a contemporary art curator and their two young sons.
 The new dining and kitchen areas are lowered, increasing ceiling heights, and bringing them level with the garden.

-The carefully modulated kitchen balances the characterful, older parts of the house with the pared back formality of the rear extension.
-Unique aged elements, such as vintage door handles, mid-twentieth century furniture chosen by the client and reclaimed French Oak flooring continue this nuanced dialogue.
+The kitchen balances the characterful, older parts of the house with the pared back formality of the new extension.
+Unique aged elements, such as vintage door handles, mid-twentieth century furniture and reclaimed French Oak flooring also help to thread the old and new together.

 Photography by Morgan O'Donovan